la2050/challenge/_2021/live/la-forward.md

   - Number of households that own or live in community-controlled housing goes up.
-Approximately how many people will be directly impacted by this proposal?: '100000' Approximately how many people will be indirectly impacted by this proposal?: '3000000' Please describe the broader impact of your proposal.: >- We expect our Healthy LA work to play a critical role in helping the LA region to respond and recover from one of the greatest crises of our history.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '100000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '3000000' Describe how Los Angeles County will be different if your work is successful.: >- We expect our Healthy LA work to play a critical role in helping the LA region to respond and recover from one of the greatest crises of our history.
 By building connections and community among Angelenos across lines of race, class, and neighborhood, we will create a movement that can prevent a health emergency from metastasizing into a social and economic crisis.
-'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
-  This proposal is not technically a collaboration, but LA Forward’s work in this area — and all others — is done in partnership with many organizations and coalitions.
+'Describe the role of collaborating organizations on this project.': >- This proposal is not technically a collaboration, but LA Forward’s work in this area — and all others — is done in partnership with many organizations and coalitions.
 LA Forward has been a leader in organizing and coordinating